sadoe3/sadoe3.github.io/_posts/Fundamentals/Design Patterns/Behavioral Patterns/2024-01-28-patterns-Visitor.md

             void visitYourType(YourType*);
         };
         ```
-    * MyType and YourType do not have to be related through inheritance at all
+    * `MyType` and `YourType` do not have to be related through inheritance at all.
-5. *Accumulating state*
+4. *Accumulating state*
     * Visitors can accumulate state as they visit each element in the object structure.
-Without a visitor, this state would be passed as extra arguments to the operations that perform the traversal, or they might appear as global variables.
+    * Without a visitor, this state would be passed as extra arguments to the operations that perform the traversal, or they might appear as global variables.
+        + and this doesn't seem efficient.
-6. *Breaking encapsulation*
+5. *Breaking encapsulation*
     * Visitor's approach assumes that the ConcreteElement interface is powerful enough to let visitors do their job.
-As a result, the pattern often forces you to provide public operations that access an element's internal state, which may compromise its encapsulation.
+        + As a result, the pattern often forces you to provide public operations that access an element's internal state, which may compromise its encapsulation.
+    * You might solve this by making friendship between them.

 [맨 위로 이동하기](#){: .btn .btn--primary }{: .align-right}